GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Experimental Results

 \textbf{\textit{Probing Analysis:} } Let us examine if our pre-trained code embedding indeed encodes the desired lexical and semantic program features.
 To achieve this, we use the lexical embedding and semantic embedding from \approach's pre-training as inputs for probing.
 In this probing analysis, only the classifier is trainable and \approach is frozen and non-trainable.
 We use one MLP-layer classifier to evaluate these models on four tasks, Task-1 requires only lexical/syntactic information.
 However, Task-2 and Task-4 require only semantic information (program dependence).
-Finally, Task-3 subsumes tasks one and two, such that it requires both syntactic and semantic information. \Cref{sec:experimental-setup} provides details of the probing experiments.
+Finally, Task-3 subsumes tasks one and two, such that it requires both syntactic and semantic information.

 Our evaluation results show that \textit{\approach's pre-trained code embedding mostly captures the desired lexical and semantic program features for all tested tasks, regardless of the pre-training strategy or GNN configuration}. \Cref{tab:probingTask} highlights the effectiveness of each frozen pre-trained model for each task, configuration and pre-training strategy.
 Notably, the frozen pre-trained model performed best for the desired embedding for each task in three-quarters (36/48=75\%) of all tested configurations.
 As an example, for tasks requiring semantic information (Task-2 and Task-4), our pre-trained model encoding only semantic information performed best for 88\% of all configurations (21/24 cases).
-Meanwhile, for tasks requiring syntax only (Task-1), our pre-trained model encoding only syntactic information outperformed all other models for most (8/12=67\%) configurations.
 This result demonstrates that \approach effectively encodes either or both syntactic and semantic features, this is evidenced by the effectiveness of models encoding desired feature(s) for feature-specific tasks.